List on Bids44 →

 How Much Is a Used LG 260L Double Door Fridge Worth in India?

-A used LG 260L Double Door Fridge is worth ₹6,500 to ₹22,000 in India in 2026, depending on its condition and age.
-This wide range reflects how well the unit has been maintained and its overall operational health.
-A fridge in “Like New” condition, barely used and fully functional, can fetch a premium.
-Meanwhile, a unit with visible wear or minor issues will naturally fall into the “Fair” category.
+A used LG 260L Double Door Fridge is worth ₹6,500 to ₹22,000 in India in 2026, depending on its specific model year, overall condition, and service history.
+This broad range primarily reflects the appliance’s age and how well it has been maintained.
+A newer unit (less than 2-3 years old) in pristine “Like New” condition with a clear service record will command the higher end, while older units with visible wear or minor functional quirks will fall into the “Fair” category.

 Is the LG 260L Double Door Fridge Still Worth It in 2026?